top of page

 This isn’t about dismissing painful events.
 It’s about understanding how our minds work so we can hold both truth and perspective.

-In the news: Vivid, emotional, or repeated headlines stick and can make the world feel heavier than it really is.
+*In the News: Vivid, emotional, or repeated headlines stick and can make the world feel heavier than it really is.

-In relationships: One difficult conversation outweighs years of reliability.
+*In Relationships: One difficult conversation outweighs years of reliability.

 Resetting your brain

-• Spot the trigger
+Spot the Trigger

 • Is this story recent, repeated, or especially vivid for me?